saintaardvark/va7unx.space/content/posts/what_happened_in_2022-year_end_review.md

 * Continued work on my Emacs dotfiles, which has been going since 2009.
 Wow.

+* I read 46 books.

+* I walked an average of 7km a day, for a total of 2,573 km.
+This isn't as much as 2021 (7.2 km/d, 2629km) -- but is not bad at all for getting COVID (Jan/Feb) and flu (November).

 * Began teaching myself web development.

 * Resigned as a core contributor for the Libre Space Foundation and